fyunusa/secrets_revealed/readme.md

 ## Credits

-- Jokes sourced from various online repositories.
+- Me.
 - Bootstrap for UI components and styling.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-### Instructions:

-1. **Screenshot**: Replace `screenshot.png` with the actual filename or URL of your project's screenshot.
-Ensure the screenshot provides a visual preview of your web application.

-2. **Link to the Live Demo**: Replace `https://secretrevealed.netlify.app/` with the actual URL of your deployed application.